 Important Notes

 A pelvic MRI acquires detailed images of organs and structures in the pelvic area.
 The test is safe, painless and does not use radiation.
 A pelvic MRI can be used to evaluate the uterus, ovaries and their surrounding tissues and structures.
+This non-invasive procedure uses MRI technology to provide detailed, high-resolution images, aiding in accurate diagnosis and treatment planning.

 Safety Questionnaire: